-(a) a condition assessment of the existing building indicating a deteriorated structure;

-- (b) a preliminary design that indicates new equipment would not fit within the existing building; or - (c) a risk assessment of the different construction methods that would indicate that a new building was required.
+- (a) a condition assessment of the existing building indicating a deteriorated structure; - (b) a preliminary design that indicates new equipment would not fit within the existing building; or - (c) a risk assessment of the different construction methods that would indicate that a new building was required.

 SKM compiled a cost estimate based on prices obtained for similar equipment and found its estimates to be very similar to LinkWater's.
 SKM rejected the need to construct a new building to house the compressors and switchboard.
-This reduced the estimated cost of the proposal by \$0.3 million.
-SKM's assessment of the efficient costs needed to replace the surge compressors and pump station led it to a figure of \$0.2 million.
+This reduced the estimated cost of the proposal by \$340,000.
+SKM's assessment of the efficient costs needed to replace the surge compressors and pump station led it to an estimate of \$178,000.